LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 attributes are initialized (mostly to :obj:`None`).
 Most of these instance attributes will later be set equal to the synchronization and logging class attributes.
-In addition to the synchronization and logging attributes, each instance of Block also has :
+In addition to the synchronization and logging attributes, each instance of Block also has:

 - A few validated public properties managing its execution (target looping frequency, niceness, flag for displaying the achieved looping frequency,